Literacy, Language Arts, and English

 Your child’s Band of Risk is noted at the top of the Student Summary report.
 The three possible Bands of Risk are high risk, moderate risk, and low risk.
 These bands are calculated based on student scores across the code-based subtests.

-If your child’s Band of Risk is high, this indicates that your child is at high risk for developing reading difficulty.
+this indicates that your child is at high risk for developing reading difficulty.
 Students at high risk are required to receive additional reading intervention and a Student Reading Plan.
 The Student Reading Plan will be sent to you separately.
 If you have any questions or concerns, please contact your school Reading Specialist or classroom teacher.

-If your child’s Band of Risk is moderate or low, your child is not identified to receive intervention.
+your child is not identified to receive intervention.
 However, your child’s individual subtest scores may still indicate that your child needs extra instruction in some reading skills.

 * indicates staff who hold an endorsement as a reading specialist